 WELCOME TO THE ULTIMATE CULTURAL (UN)CONDITIONING SITE – FOR STORIES TO INSPIRE CHANGE IN THE WORLD.

-In the olden days, youngsters sat around a fire in late evenings to listen to tales told by elders.
-These tales’ main function was to instil knowledge, inspire young people to strive to greater heights, to entertain, sometimes to threaten or drive a point home in an unforgettable way e.g. the story of the boy who cried wolf.
+In the old days (in almost all cultures), youngsters sat around a fire to listen to tales told by elders.
+The main function of these tales was to instil knowledge, inspire young people to strive to greater heights, entertain, connect, sometimes threaten or drive a point home in an unforgettable way e.g. the story of the boy who cried wolf.

-I created things I hear as a platform where people of the world can come and read a story and relate to it, be inspired to be a much-needed change in the world, to engage and encourage dialogue and most importantly to be entertained.
+This is the one-stop hub where people read a story and can relate to it, be inspired to be a much-needed change in the world, engage and encourage dialogue and most importantly be entertained.
 Things I hear also catalogues, humourously, the trials and tribulations of life as Kenyans in Britain (KenBrits) and/or Afrobrits.

-Although all the stories have a message to inspire change in behaviour or practice, they are all fictional.
+Disclaimer: Most of the stories are fictional.
+All the issues are real.
 Any semblance to real life is not intentional.